Giampaolo1/DocFrontTest/README.md

 -----------

-* Title and Sub are populated via JS
+* Title and Sub and Icon are populated via JS
 * Images are related to topic (Randomly)